AnhHoang-21/Car-Reviews-Data-Analysis/README.md

 **🧬1.3 Transformation**

- -> Iterate the process to extract year_made, Model, body type, version, number of doors, and engine thoroughly, the final data would look neat and tidy.
+ -> Iterate the process to thoroughly extract the model, body type, version, and engine.
+The final data would look neat and tidy.

  ![image](https://github.com/user-attachments/assets/5f560162-09bd-4fd4-a218-82ebfe2d19db)